nareshbhatia/react-takeout-exercise/parts/part-2-menu-view.md

   very important to pay attention to details here and honor the spirit of the design.

-- As the cursor hovers over each menu item it should be highlighted with the `grey-100` color.
+- As the cursor hovers over each menu item it should change the background color of the entire card to `grey-100`.
 Also, the cursor should change to a pointer to indicate that the menu item is clickable.

 - Write a simple unit test for `MenuItemView` to make sure it renders correctly.
   Since this is a very small component, you can use a snapshot test for it.
 See